xmake-io/xmake-docs/manual/project_target.md

 * `sourcebatch.sourcefiles()`: get the list of source files
 * `sourcebatch.objectfiles()`: get the list of object files
 * `sourcebatch.dependfiles()`: Get the list of corresponding dependent files, compile dependency information in the stored source file, for example: xxx.d

-The `opt.origin` in the above code has a built-in build script.
-If you want to call the built-in build script to compile the source file after hooking, just continue to call `opt.origin`.

 ### target:on_clean